LoginRadius/egnature/CONTRIBUTING.md

 # Create a new branch for development.
 The name of branch should be semantic, avoiding words like 'update' or 'tmp'.
 We suggest to use feature/xxx, if the modification is about to implement a new feature.
 $ git checkout -b branch-name

-# If your modification pass the tests, congradulations it's time to push your work back to us.
+# If your modification pass the tests, congratulations it's time to push your work back to us.
 Notice that the commit message should be wirtten in the following format.
 $ git add . # git add -u to delete files
 $ git commit -m "fix(role): role.use must xxx"
 $ git push origin branch-name